USACE-MVP-ECH/.github/profile/README.md

 **Organization Policies** We don't have many rules, but we do have a few, those are documented in our [policies repo](https://github.com/USACE-MVP-ECH/policies) and may change over time as the organization matures.

 **Getting Started** Refer to the Getting Started repository (https://github.com/USACE-MVP-ECH/Getting-Started/tree/main) for information on getting started with Python, R, Visual Studio Code, and Git/GitHub.

+**Sharing Data** The majority of the repos on this organization are private and require access permissions.
+That being said, do not publish CUI, PII, API Keys or any other sensitive data on GitHub.
+Like most online resources, it is very difficult to remove data once it has been posted to GitHub.